cienai/cien-data-api-documentation/docs/intro.md

 title: Get started
 ---

-Welcome to the Cien API documentation.
+Welcome to the Cien Data API documentation.
 This site helps you discover available data entities and use them in analytics tools.

 What you’ll find here: